structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 ![Event Action Mapping configuration for the edit form](pages_edit-form_input-configuration.png)

-#### Pre-Selecting Options in Select Elements
+#### Edit Forms with Other Input Types

 The example above uses text and date inputs, which load their current values via the `value` attribute.
-For `<select>` elements, Structr provides a different mechanism: the **Selected Values** field on the General tab of `<option>` elements.
+For `<select>` elements, Structr provides a different mechanism: the **Selected Values Expression** field on the General tab of `<option>` elements.
 This field accepts a template expression that resolves to the currently selected value or values.
 Structr automatically compares the result with each option's `value` attribute and sets the `selected` attribute on matching options.

 For to-one relationships, the expression points to the single related object, for example `current.manager`.
 For to-many relationships, it points to the collection, for example `current.tags`.
 Structr handles both cases automatically.
 The Advanced Example at the end of this chapter demonstrates this for all four relationship cardinalities.